VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 using directives.
 See user / password / realm in the [settings table](#settings) and the [CI overrides](#ci-overrides).

+### Connection parameters configuration

+When publishing large packages or when the internet connection is spotty one may use the following options to configure the connection parameters:
+- `--connection-timeout-seconds` - the connection timeout in seconds
+- `--response-timeout-seconds` - the response timeout in seconds
+- `--connection-timeout-retries` - the number of times to retry the connection on timeout

+Publishing to Sonatype uses a staging repository which may sometimes cause problems when transitioning through states.
+If a publishing process fails with status `500` and message `"Staging repository is already transitioning"` you can try to tweak the following parameters taht are Sonatype specific:
+- `--staging-repo-retries` - the number of times to retry the staging repository transition
+- `--staging-repo-wait-time-milis` - the base time to wait between retries in milliseconds

 ## Publishing

 Once all the necessary settings are set, publish a Scala CLI project with a command